SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="sanctification" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 10.</a><br><span style="font-style:italic;font-weight:bold;">Of Sanctification</span>

-Of Sanctification We believe that Sanctification is the process by which, according to the will of God, we are made partakers of his holiness<sup style="font-weight:bold;">54</sup>; that it is a progressive work<sup style="font-weight:bold;">55</sup>; that it is begun in regeneration<sup style="font-weight:bold;">56</sup>; and that it is carried on in the hearts of believers by the presence and power of the Holy Spirit, the Sealer and Comforter, in the continual use of the appointed means--especially the Word of God, self-examination, self-denial, watchfulness, and prayer<sup style="font-weight:bold;">57</sup>.
+Of Sanctification We believe that Sanctification is the process by which, according to the will of God, we are made partakers of his holiness;<sup style="font-weight:bold;">54</sup> that it is a progressive work;<sup style="font-weight:bold;">55</sup> that it is begun in regeneration;<sup style="font-weight:bold;">56</sup> and that it is carried on in the hearts of believers by the presence and power of the Holy Spirit, the Sealer and Comforter, in the continual use of the appointed means--especially the Word of God, self-examination, self-denial, watchfulness, and prayer.<sup style="font-weight:bold;">57</sup>

 <ol start="54">
     <li id="54">1 Thess.
 4:3; 5:23; 2 Cor.
 7:1; 13:9; Eph.
 1:4</li>